Glitched-Cat-Studios/GCS-Wardrobe/SECURITY.md

 ## Reporting a Vulnerability

-Please DM [thetechwiz5305](https://discord.com/users/796829200962814023) on Discord to report a Security Vonrebility, or create an issue in this repo.
+Please DM [thetechwiz5305](https://discord.com/users/796829200962814023) on Discord to report a Security Vulnerability, or create an issue in this repo.
 Use this section to tell people how to report a vulnerability.